-What I’ve done below is to share what came up for me as I read the Principles.
+What I’ve done below is to share what came up for me as I read the Principles of Lean

 Appreciative Inquiry (AI), as a framework for positive change, is an energizing experience where contributors speak up, listen to each other and feel valued.
 The carefully designed opening appreciative discovery interview facilitates such possibilities.
 The experience of AI creates a collective capacity towards some desired end or state of being.
 In the case of Lean, it would be to deliver the outcomes of Lean and facilitate a shift in the culture to achieve Lean philosophy and practice.

 So here’s my two cents as I look at the Principles of Lean:

 Principle 1: “Specify value from the standpoint of the end customer by product family”